reedacartwright/village_bounding_boxes/README.md

 ### Verifying the AABB

-Once the village has been marked, use the command `/function vbb/toggle_aabb` to display the the edge of the village's AABB using lavender lines.
+Once the village has been marked, use the command `/function vbb/toggle_aabb` to display the edge of the village's AABB using lavender lines.
 Give yourself bad omen and approach the AABB from the north, west, and/or below.
 As soon as the player's eyes cross the into the box from these directions (including the edges), bad omen will disappear.
 If it disappears at some other boundary on the